-Kompose supports the following rich messages – Buttons, Images, Lists, Cards, and Forms.
+Chatbot builder supports the following rich messages – Buttons, Images, Lists, Cards, Videos, and Forms.
 Please refer to this document to know more about the rich messages and get the custom payload JSON examples.

-For creating rich messages in Kompose, under the “Answers” section, click the ‘Add+’ button.
-Then configure the user’s keyword message and then click the button or images or custom payload [For Lists, Cards, Forms], which will be under the “Configure bot’s reply” section and then Save Changes.
+For creating rich messages in Chatbot builder, under the Answers section, click the +Add button.
+Then configure the user’s keyword message and then click the button or images or custom payload [For Lists, Cards, Forms, Videos], which will be under the “Configure bot’s reply” section and then Save Changes.

-For buttons, just type the name of the buttons you want, and you can create as many buttons as you wish.
+For buttons, just type the name of the buttons you want, and you can create as many buttons as you wish and save the intent.

-In the Image URL section, use the image URL the chatbot should show.
+In the Answers section, click +Image button and upload the image or use the image URL the chatbot should show to the users.